-- Smoothing, which works to remove noise from the data.
-Such techniques include binning, regression, and clustering.

--primitive (raw) data are replaced by higher-level concepts through the use of concept hierarchies.
-For example, categorical attributes, like street, can be generalized to higherlevel concepts, like city or country.

-- Normalization, where the attribute data are scaled so as to fall within a small specified range, such as 1:0 to 1:0, or 0:0 to 1:0. - Attribute construction (or feature construction), where new attributes are constructed and added from the given set of attributes to help the mining process.
+- 1. Smoothing, which works to remove noise from the data.
+Such techniques include binning, regression, and clustering. - 2.
+Aggregation, where summary or aggregation operations are applied to the data.
+For example, the daily sales data may be aggregated so as to compute monthly and annual total amounts.
+This step is typically used in constructing a data cube for analysis of the data at multiple granularities. - 3.
+Generalization of the data, where low-level or-primitivel (raw) data are replaced by higher-level concepts through the use of concept hierarchies.
+For example, categorical attributes, like street, can be generalized to higher-level concepts, like city or country. - 4.
+Normalization, where the attribute data are scaled so as to fall within a small specified range, such as 1:0 to 1:0, or 0:0 to 1:0. - 5.
+Attribute construction (or feature construction), where new attributes are constructed and added from the given set of attributes to help the mining process.

-Data Reduction:
+Data Reduction